ripper21/ripper21/README.md

-- 👋 Hi, I’m @ripper21 ( Richard Alejandro Silva)
+- 👋 Hi, I’m Richard Alejandro Silva
 - 👀 I’m interested in ...
+Code Whatever it takes !
 - 🌱 I’m currently learning ...Java Aimed at microservices
 - 💞️ I’m looking to collaborate on ... everything upon IT
 - 📫 How to reach me ... richardsilva0716@gmail.com